Wight Nature Fund

 There is a hay meadow with wild flowers, including yellow rattle and marsh orchids.
 This meadow is managed for a late (August) hay crop, with aftermath grazing in the late autumn.
 Hedge planting and laying is carried out on this and the one other drier meadow.

 The woodland is of two types: firstly wet willow and alder carr with ferns, sedges, marsh marigolds and other wetland flora; secondly oak, hazel and cherry on the higher slope known as Borthwood Lynch.
 The fauna of these woods is rich and varied, including woodcock, water rail, wood crickets, dormice, white admiral butterflies and woodpeckers.
 Coppicing is practised where possible.
-A two storey hide with disabled facilities provides good views of the woodland and marsh fauna: access to this hide is provided from the footpaths and cycleway specified above and parking is provided for disabled visitors only.
+Our two storey hide with disabled facilities provided good views of the woodland and marsh fauna but has unfortunately been vandalised too badly to repair.
+We hope to replace it, but this will depend on funds and personnel.

 As well as many field tasks, our two teams of volunteers also manufacture from recycled wood, nest boxes and feeders of all sizes on site.
 These are purchased by other groups and individuals, including schools, as well as being used on our WNF reserves.

 Access is via footpath NC17 off Alverstone Road, footpath NC38 off the cycleway (see map above), and bridleway SS47 from Sandown.
-A nature trail 'Alverstone Mead Trail of Discovery' (see Trail leaflet) traverses a loop around the site for approximately 1.5 km including, if wished, a stop at the wildlife hide.
+A nature trail 'Alverstone Mead Trail of Discovery' (see Trail leaflet) traverses a loop around the site for approximately 1.5 km.

 Burnthouse Lane is closed to cars other than residents or blue badge holders.
 Parking in the area is